How to Get A Commercial Pilot License

 A Commercial Pilot Certification allows you to fly an airplane for compensation or hire.

 Our Commercial part 61 training is composed of two courses.
-The single engine course consists of 10 hours of flight in a Piper Arrow.
+The single engine course consists of 10 hours of flight in a Complex aircraft.
 Students reach the 250 hours and take the single engine commercial flight test.
 Shortly after, students begin training multi-engine procedures in a multi-engine aircraft.
 Students reach the 250 hours and take the single engine commercial flight test.
 That is immediately followed by a Multi-Engine add on check ride.

 To be eligible for a commercial pilot certificate, a person must: